Analysis | Andrew Cuomo keeps denying and fighting. The damage won’t be undone.

 He humiliated women who worked for him, according to the report.
 He asked one to do push-ups in front of him and to memorize and sing “Danny Boy.”
 He had an explosive temper and was vengeful, and he was protected by his closest advisers, the report said.
 Those who worked around him, especially those not in his innermost circle, came to fear him, intimidated into silence.

-To investigators he denied many of the worst allegations, as he did publicly last spring when the allegations first were made.
+To investigators, he denied many of the worst allegations, as he did publicly last spring when the allegations first were made.
 He also has said that his words and actions were misinterpreted.
 In the wake of the report, he has repeated those denials and said he meant nothing sexual in his interactions with the women who bravely stepped forward.

 The report has put him back on his heels, defensive as never before.

 This is the same Andrew Cuomo who was the darling of the Democrats in the spring of 2020, when he delighted in acting as the sparring partner of President Donald Trump over how to handle the coronavirus pandemic.
 His lengthy, daily briefings were carried live on cable television.
 He became a national TV personality.
-The briefings were both with facts and figures about the state of the pandemic, which was ravishing his state’s biggest city, and with ruminations about leadership — the wisdom of Andrew, as it were.
+The briefings were both with facts and figures about the state of the pandemic, which was ravaging his state’s biggest city, and with ruminations about leadership — the wisdom of Andrew, as it were.

 A year earlier, he was being talked about as a possible 2020 presidential candidate, but Joe Biden occupied the space he would have sought.
 At the height of Cuomo’s prominence during the pandemic, amid doubts about Biden’s strength as a candidate, some Democrats wondered aloud if he might be a better nominee to go against Trump.
 Fortunately for the party, that talk came to nothing.